ilokhat/2018_TSI_vibes/README.md

 ### PLU++

-The PLU++ project, developed in 2016 using Three.js, will be used as proof of concept to help start our project.
+The PLU++ project, developed in 2016 by Anouk Vinesse under the supervision of Sidonie Christophe and Mickaël Brasebin (COGIT), is a tool of 3D buiding stylization using Three.js, It will be used as proof of concept to help start our project.
 To that end, we analyzed the code from the latest version available on github : [IGN/PLU2PLUS](https://github.com/IGNF/PLU2PLUS)

 ![archi_itowns](VIBES/plu2plus.png)